Our Services

 We look forward to welcoming you to join us for our regular gatherings.
 These include:

-Words of Spirit gathering: an alternative form of worship.
+Words of Spirit gatherings are an alternative form of worship.
 These take place on the third Wednesday of each month from 6 pm until 7 pm.
 All are welcome.

 Though individual services may vary in content and order, our Sunday services generally have these components: